On this page:

-- Invoicing for legal aid work by barristers
+Doing legal aid work

 Our partnership with private practitioners is essential for the provision of legal aid services.
 The significant involvement of private practitioners in the legal aid scheme enables us to help more people access legal services.